-If you’re craving typically unhealthy Mexican dish, don’t worry!
-This Avocado Enchiladas recipe is quick and easy to make, plus guilt-free!
+If you’re craving a typically unhealthy Mexican dish, don’t worry!
+This recipe is quick and easy to make, plus guilt-free!

-Avocado helps prevents the growth of cancer while supporting the body’s natural defense mechanisms.
-It’s a nutritional powerhouse, delivering a combination of comprehensive cancer fighters such as carotenoids, vitamin E, lutein, glutathione (GPx), and oleic acid.
-Naturally high in (healthy) fats, rich in fiber and loaded with nutrients – avocados are a great way to enjoy a rich meal while feeding your body what it needs.
+Avocados are rich in glutathione, the most cell protective antioxidant in our cells .
+It is a top OutSmart Cancer SuperFood.
+Avocados are a nutritional powerhouse, delivering a combination of cell protectors including carotenoids, vitamin E, lutein, glutathione, and oleic acid.
+Naturally high in healthy mono-unsaturated fats, rich in fiber and loaded with nutrients – avocados are a great way to enjoy a rich meal while feeding your body what it needs.

 Frequently used as a garnish to throw in a bit of color to a dish, scallions are often overshadowed by other ingredients.
 Scallions are actually low in calories, rich in nutrients and boast some serious health benefits, from enhancing immunity to shrinking fat cells, so go ahead and add a lot of color.

 Tomatoes are an excellent source of vitamin C and other antioxidants.
 With these components, tomatoes can help combat the formation of free radicals known to cause cancer.
 Tomatoes also contain lycopene, a polyphenol that has been linked to one type of prostate cancer prevention.
 It also gives tomatoes their characteristic red color.

 3/4 cup minced fresh cilantro

 2 medium sized ripe tomatoes, diced